-Reason #3: Diversity in Interfaces is Not Desirable
+Reason #3: Diversity in Interfaces Is Not Desirable

-The Copyright system was designed to encourage diversity; its details work toward this end.
+The copyright system was designed to encourage diversity; its details work toward this end.
 Diversity is the primary goal when it comes to novels, songs, and the other traditional domains of copyright.
 Readers want to read novels they have not yet read.

 But diversity is not the goal of interface design.
-Computer users want consistency in interfaces because this promotes ease of use.
-Thus, by standardizing street signs and symbols on automobile dashboards, we have made it possible for any driver in the world to operate any car with virtually no instruction.
+Users of any kind of machinery want consistency in interfaces because this promotes ease of use.
+Thus, by standardizing symbols on automobile dashboards, we have made it possible for any licensed driver to operate any car without additional instruction.
 Incompatibility in interfaces is a price to be paid when worthwhile, not a benefit.